 Leave a review on Goodreads or Amazon.
 Share pictures of their work on Instagram.
 Tag publishers and bookstores in anything you post, make sure they see it!
 Your voice, however small, will join with others to make a groundswell of people clamouring for more diversity in reading lists and new releases.

 Bonus benefit: when your friends and followers see that you’re interested in diverse books, it’s likely that some of them will reach out to share their own favourite diverse writers and stories with you.
-Check out my Pride 2018 post on Instagram, using books to make a rainbow flag – I had a bunch of readers and followers reach out to suggest LGBTIQ+ stories and authors for The Next List after that, because they saw that post and realised that I was interested in reading about diverse sexualities.
+Check out my Pride 2018 post on Instagram, using books to make a rainbow flag – I had a bunch of readers and followers reach out to suggest LGBTIQ+ stories and authors for my next reading list after that, because they saw that post and realised that I was interested in reading about diverse sexualities.

 It’s been wonderful seeing so many #pride posts all over #bookstagram this month… I saved this, my first attempt at a rainbow #bookstack, for today – the anniversary of the Stonewall uprising.
 I give my thanks and pay my respects to the LGBTIQ+ elders who paved the way for the liberation.
 Your sacrifices were never in vain 🌈 .
 On a lighter note, it was surprisingly bloody difficult to cobble together a rainbow from my book collection! 😂 I have a lot of white, black, and orange spines… and not much else!
 I guess it’s a sign I should be buying more books 😏 .
 Signal boost your favourite LGBTIQ+ authors and bookstagrammers by tagging them in the comments, I’ll show each and every one some love!